Research table: Dietary fat and breast cancer risk

-Introduction: Studies have found no link between eating a diet high in total fat during adulthood and breast cancer risk.
+Introduction: Studies show no link between eating a diet high in total fat during adulthood and breast cancer risk.

 Although total fat doesn’t appear to be related to breast cancer risk, the type of fat in your diet may be important.
 This topic is under study.

 Eating a high-fat diet during the teen years may be related to breast cancer in adulthood.

 Some findings show women who ate a diet high in total fat during their teen years had an increased risk of breast cancer before menopause compared to women who at a diet low in total fat during their teen years .

 Learn more about dietary fat and breast cancer risk.

 Learn about the strengths and weaknesses of different types of studies.

 See how this risk factor compares with other risk factors for breast cancer.

 Study selection criteria: Randomized controlled trials with at least 500 breast cancer cases, prospective cohort studies with at least 500 breast cancer cases, pooled analyses and meta-analyses.